Chapter 2: The STAB IN THE BACK German Lie Blaming the Communists and the Jews for Losing WWI

 We’re going to skip the more nuanced reasons for WWI because, for our purposes, what is important is the end of WWI.
 (I highly recommend non-Jewish German Erich Maria Remarque’s novel of WWI – All Quiet on the Western Front – banned by the Nazis in their run-up to WWII – and Remarque’s lesser-known sequel novel The Road Back.)

-The following is a short history of the end of WWI in Germany (any errors are mine):
+A short history of the end of WWI in Germany (any errors are mine):

 As opposed to WWII where the Allies leveled large areas of Germany, Germany proper was left relatively unscathed in WWI.
 Thus many German people believed the German news reports that Germany was winning the war even though, as pointed out in Remarque’s novel (he served in the German army during WWI), the German army was running out of supplies – both ammunition and food.
 Thus the surrender of Germany on November 11, 1918, came as a shock to much of the German population.

-This surrender was then followed by the Treaty of Versailles, whose terms were considered excessively harsh by many.
 Leaving this treaty aside for now, perhaps the most important point for our discussion is that Kaiser Wilhelm II abdicated as emperor of Germany two days before the signing of the armistice.
-The winning side of WWI determined that a democracy was to take root in what was now established as the Weimar Republic (1919-1933) named after the city of Weimar.
+The winning side of WWI determined that a democracy was to take root in what was now established as the Weimar Republic (1919-1933) named after the German city of Weimar.

 The first obstacle to a lasting peace was that Germany’s politicians and military personnel did not want to take responsibility for the defeat.
 Almost immediately this took the form of the STAB IN THE BACK lie – that the Communists and the Jews in Germany stabbed the Germans in the back, causing Germany to lose the war.

-(Never mind the high percentage of German Jews who served in Germany’s WWI army and that many German Jews were awarded Germany’s Iron Cross.
-Germany needed a scapegoat – and the Communists and Jews were readily at hand.)
+Never mind the high percentage of German Jews who served in Germany’s WWI army and that many German Jews were awarded Germany’s Iron Cross.
+Germany needed a scapegoat – and the Communists and Jews were readily at hand.

 The second obstacle was the German psyche.
 In general Germans did not take well to the concept of democracy – they preferred being told what to do.
 Here’s Mowrer on this subject in Germany Puts the Clock Back: